 It got me to thinking about the future of obituaries – in my view, one of the richest pieces of information that a genealogist can make use of in their research.
 For my personal genealogy research, several breakthroughs came about SOLELY because of newspaper obituaries that I’d found.

-Obviously the methods of preparing and publishing obituaries is changing quickly.
+Obviously, the methods of preparing and publishing obituaries are changing quickly.
 A simplistic view might be – “What’s the Big Deal?”
 Instead of paper, they are now online.

 I’m not so sure there is a simple answer.
 Here are my thoughts: